Meet the Hardy Citrus

 AUSTRALIAN FINGER LIME – Microcitrus australasica – Foodies take note!
 Dark purple fruits hold green “citrus caviar” – juicy capsules bursting with lemon-lime flavour.
 Zone 10.

 BERGAMOT – Citrus bergamia – Tea lovers take note!
-The rind is famed as the flavouring for Earl Grey tea.
+The rind is famed as the flavouring for Earl Grey and Lady Grey tea.
 Zone 9.

 CALAMONDIN – Citrofortunella mitis ‘Variegata’ – Known as calamondin, calamansi, or Philippine lime, this heavy-fruiting hybrid is most often used as an ornamental in North America.
 But amongst Filipinos this is a beloved fruit used throughout their cuisine in fish, chicken, and pork dishes, with spring rolls and dumplings, and in beverages, marmalades, and desserts.
 This is the variegated form.
 Zone 10.